 - through interaction with other families, share experiences, information and advice relevant to their circumstances.

 How to apply

-- Fill in and print out the application form titled Harkinnanvarainen kuntoutus (KU 132).
+- Fill in the application form titled Harkinnanvarainen kuntoutus (KU 132, PDF in Finnish).

 - State the name of the service provider who will provide the rehabilitation in your application.
 Use the service provider search function (in Finnish) to look up service provider.